emu-russia/breaks/BreakingNESWiki_DeepL/6502/flags.md

 - /IR5: Inverted IR5 value
 - /DB0: Input value from DB bus, in inverted form
 - ACR: Result of a carry from the ALU
 - /ACR: The result of the carry from the ALU, in inverted form.
-Also used in [ACR Latch](dispatch.md)
+Also used in [dispatcher](dispatch.md)
 - /C_OUT: Output value of flag C, in inverted form

 ## D Flag